Hydrogen Mitigation Experiments for Reactor Safety (HYMERES) Project

 First phase (2013-2016)

-The main objective of the first phase of the Hydrogen Mitigation Experiments for Reactor Safety (HYMERES) Project is to improve understanding of hydrogen risk phenomenology in containment in order to enhance its modelling in support of safety assessments that were performed for current and new nuclear power plants (NPPs).
-With respect to previous projects related to hydrogen risk, the HYMERES project introduces three elements:
+The main objective of the first phase of the Hydrogen Mitigation Experiments for Reactor Safety (HYMERES) Project was to improve understanding of hydrogen risk phenomenology in containment in order to enhance its modelling in support of safety assessments that are performed for current and new nuclear power plants.
+With respect to previous projects related to hydrogen risk, the HYMERES project included three elements:

-• Tests addressing realistic flow conditions – This will provide crucial information in the evaluation of the basic computational and modelling requirements (mesh size, turbulent models, etc.) needed to analyze a real nuclear plant.
+• Tests addressing realistic flow conditions – This provided crucial information in the evaluation of the basic computational and modelling requirements (mesh size, turbulent models, etc.) needed to analyse a real nuclear plant.

 • Tests addressing the interaction of safety components – In general, previous investigations have focused on the activation of one safety component (spray, cooler, Passive Autocatalytic Recombiner (PAR), etc.) and showed their benefits and drawbacks.
-In the project, the proposal was to study different combinations of safety elements, e.g. the thermal effects created by two PARs, spray and cooler, spray and opening hatches, etc., operating simultaneously.
+In the project, investigations of different combinations of safety elements, e.g. the thermal effects created by two PARs, spray and cooler, spray and opening hatches, etc., operating simultaneously, were performed.
 The specification for the design of the safety components (e.g. full cone vs. hollow cone for sprays, PAR simulator power source time history, cooler design, etc.) was defined based on consensus among the project participants.

-Consequently, investigations for safety-relevant system behaviour related to BWRs, PWRs or PHWRs were proposed in the HYMERES Project.
-The knowledge to be gained from the project will contribute to the improvement of the severe accident management (SAM) measures for mitigating hydrogen risks.
-The test series proposed within the HYMERES Agreement, have been carefully defined, considering the operating agent's experience in other NEA projects (e.g. SETH).
+Consequently, investigations for safety-relevant system behaviour related to BWRs, PWRs or PHWRs were conducted in the HYMERES Project.
+The knowledge gained from the project contributed to the improvement of the severe accident management (SAM) measures for mitigating hydrogen risks.
+The test series conducted within the HYMERES project, have been carefully defined, considering the operating agent's experience in other NEA projects (e.g. SETH).

-The unique and complementary features of the PANDA and MISTRA facilities, e.g. different size and configuration, will enable the full complement of measured parameters, configurations and scales to be explored, thus enhancing the value of the data in regard to code improvements.
+The unique and complementary features of the PANDA and MISTRA facilities, e.g. different size and configuration, enabled the full complement of measured parameters, configurations and scales to be explored, thus enhancing the value of the data in regard to code improvements.

 The PANDA and MISTRA instrumentation is comprehensive in term of both spatial and temporal resolution.
-Therefore, the high-quality experimental data that will be created in the Project can be used for improving the modelling capabilities of Computational Fluid Dynamics (CFD) and advanced Lumped Parameter (LP) computer codes designed to predict post-accident, thermal-hydraulics conditions in containments, and thus enhance the confidence in their use for plant analysis.
-The Operating Agents would also consider during the Project new experiments in response to specific participant requests.
+Therefore, the high-quality experimental data generated in the Project can be used for improving the modelling capabilities of Computational Fluid Dynamics (CFD) and advanced Lumped Parameter (LP) computer codes designed to predict post-accident, thermal-hydraulics conditions in containments, and thus enhance the confidence in their use for plant analysis.

 HYMERES Members' area (password protected | reminder)